 Additional vaults can be found here.

 No. The vault will farm CRV then sell it on the market automatically.
-When you withdrawal you will get more yCRV.
+When you withdraw you will get more yCRV.

 No, yCRV is not worth $1, and no it is NOT a stablecoin.
 You can think of yCRV as an index of yield bearing stablecoins (yDAI+yUSDC+yUSDT+yTUSD) that also generates yield (trading fees from the Curve Y pool) as well.
 Therefore the price of yCRV is non-decreasing.

 When you withdraw your yCRV from the vault, you get back yCRV + plus interest accrued - fees, all in yCRV.
 Since it is the yCRV token you got back, it is already staked in Curve Y pool making stablecoin swap fees.
 No need to do anything else with Curve, unless you want to stake it here to generate CRV.

 You can’t get the same numbers for two completely different coins.
 The new sBTC is following the same strategy that the yCRV vault using curve liquidity pool.
 The obvious answer is that there aren’t many safe platforms accepting YFI as stake so there aren’t much valid strategies for the YFI vault right now.

 You can only withdraw the crypto asset type that you put in.

 You will get the amount you originally put in, plus the yield you've earned, minus the fees.

-0.5% fee on funds withdrawn from active strategies
+Withdrawal Fee only applies on funds withdrawn from active Strategies.

-Each vault has some amount of the total funds idle and most of them active in the strategy.
-The idle funds are the difference between
+Each vault has some amount of the total funds idle and most of them active in the Strategy.

 vault holdings and

-strategy holdings, you can see them on feel the Yearn.
+strategy holdings, and can be seen on feel the Yearn.